rnag/dataclass-wizard/docs/common_use_cases/meta.rst

 `isoformat <https://docs.python.org/3/library/datetime.html#datetime.datetime.isoformat>`__.

-Such common behaviors can be easily specified on a per-class basis by defining an inner class which extends from ``JSONSerializable.Meta``, as shown below.
+Such common behaviors can be easily specified on a per-class basis by defining an inner class which extends from ``JSONSerializable.Meta`` (or the aliased name ``JSONWizard.Meta``), as shown below.
 The name of the inner class does not matter, but for demo purposes it's named the same as the base class here.

 .. code:: python3